pawh-lab/pregnancy247/README.md

 library(pregnancy247)
 ```

-There are two main functions in this package, which use the other
+There are two main functions in this package, which are interfaces to
-functions in the package.
-These functions are `quality_check()` and
+the other functions in the package.
+These functions are
-`process_data()`.
-The first function checks the quality of the recorded
+`quality_check()` and `process_data()`.
+The first function checks the
-Actiwatch data,
+quality of the recorded Actiwatch data,

 ``` r
 quality_check(subject = "1000-AB", trimester = 1)